jlumpe/jlumpe-gambit-lab-nb/experiments/210902-mash-Escherichia-genomes/readme.md

 the 500 genomes.
 Downloaded all genomic data to temporary directory.

+### 210902-mash-distances

+Calculates pairwise distances for all genomes using the Mash tool with a variety of parameter combinations.
+Uses sketch sizes 500, 1,000, 5,000, and 10,000 and k in `11:2:31`.

 ## Output

 * `data/intermediate/210902-mash-Escherichia-genomes/`
   * `210902-get-genomes/`
     * `genomes.csv` - Table of genomes from NCBI assembly database to be used in this experiment.
+  * `210902-mash-distances/`
+    * `mash-distances.h5` - HDF5 file containing pairwise Mash distances for all genomes for
+      multiple parameter combinations.

 * `data/processed/210902-mash-Escherichia-genomes/`
   * `210902-get-genomes/`